 Use the bend in the rope to create a J shape that acts like a stirrup for the foot to rest on while the other foot provides a side clamp to hold the rope in place.
 Once you have the technique down, practice it regularly, learning to use your legs and core as much as possible.

 “Since so many of the Spartan obstacles rely on upper-body and grip strength, it’s critical to preserve them whenever possible,” Washington says.
 For lower-body strength, he recommends the squat and deadlift, which you probably include in your workouts anyway.
 For the core, his go-to exercises are the plank and bicycle—lying flat on your back, alternate knees to elbows.

 “The first time I encountered the multi rig was at the OCR World Championships in 2014,” recalls Josh Rundquist, a Spartan SGX coach and OCR programming coordinator at Obstacle Academy in Edina, Minnesota.
 “It was so difficult for me, I would refer to it as nightmare fuel.
 Since then it’s become my favorite obstacle.”

 A killer climbing rig with knotted ropes, gymnastic rings, and other handles of varying shapes and sizes, the multi rig is a beast that can’t be mastered without superior grip strength.

-Obstacle course training tip: Once again, the farmer’s carry is a great way to build grip strength, Rundquist says.
+TRAINING TIP: Once again, the farmer’s carry is a great way to build grip strength, Rundquist says.
 If you’re more advanced, try plate pinches: Hold two or more weight plates in each hand between your fingers and thumb, and then walk with them as you would in a farmer’s carry.

 It’s also vital to get the hang of hanging, particularly by one arm.
 Rundquist recommends hip touches: Hang from a pullup bar with both hands.
 Release one hand, tap your hip, return your hand to the bar, and repeat with your other arm.